jaredwray/keyv/README.md

 If set to true the raw DB object Keyv stores internally will be returned instead of just the value.

-This contians the TTL timestamp.
+This contains the TTL timestamp.

 #### .delete(key)